UNDP Climate Promise

 • Climate finance:

 • Belize and Uganda have engaged new climate finance units on NDC actions and development planning.
-Belize also held a “write shop” on preparing climate change proposals for state and non-state actors and Zimbabwe prepared three project concepts and validated a draft investment report with stakeholders.
+Belize also held a “write shop” on preparing climate change proposals for state and non-state actors and Zimbabwe prepared 3 project concepts and validated a draft investment report with stakeholders.

 • Inclusive policy frameworks:

-• Mainstreaming of NDCs and climate action in: Belize (sectoral development strategies foragriculture, energy, transport, and solid waste), the 2022-2026 Development Strategy, and other national processes; Uganda (3rd National Development Plan); Lebanon (mainstreaming toolkit for eight NDC sectors)
+• Mainstreaming of NDCs and climate action in: Belize (sectoral development strategies for agriculture, energy, transport, and solid waste), the 2022-2026 Development Strategy, and other national processes; Uganda (3rd National Development Plan); Lebanon (mainstreaming toolkit for eight NDC sectors)

 • Gender-responsive NDC roadmaps: Mali and Lao PDR.

-• Sub-national: Uruguay assessed capacity needs of gender focal points in subnational governments and consulted on guidelines for gender-responsive NDC measures in public planning; Pakistan prepared a socially-inclusive environmental policy for the Gilgit-Balitistan region and a Balochistan climate change policy report; Panama trained municipal stakeholders on calculating water footprints and climate vulnerability and risks; Belize consulted stakeholders on a low-carbon growth strategy for the Orange Walk district; Armenia developed 4 municipal sustainable energy policies and action plans.
+• Sub-national: Uruguay assessed capacity needs of gender focal points in subnational governments and consulted on guidelines for gender-responsive NDC measures in public planning; Pakistan prepared a socially-inclusive environmental policy for the Gilgit-Balitistan region and a Balochistan climate change policy report; Panama trained municipal stakeholders on calculating water footprints and climate vulnerability and risks; Belize consulted stakeholders on a low-carbon growth strategy for the Orange Walk district; Armenia developed four municipal sustainable energy policies and action plans.
 Chad consulted gender, diversity, and vulnerable populations offices of sub-national governments on a Gender and Climate Change Action Plan 2025 – 2030; Nepal carried out as per Local Adaptation Plans of Action (LAPA) Framework (2019) and drafted report on aligning gender equality and social inclusion (GESI) elements of LAPA Framework with the GESI Strategy and Action Plan on Climate Change (2020-30).

-• Circular economy: Consultations in Panama on a 2050 circular economy roadmap; . scoping study in Bangladesh to inform a national strategy.
+• Circular economy: Consultations in Panama on a 2050 circular economy roadmap; scoping study in Bangladesh to inform a national strategy.

 • Water: Nigeria prepared a Water Basin Adaptation Action Plan and an assessment of the sector’s policy, regulatory and institutional landscape, which is under review.

-• Gender and climate change strategies: Uruguay (gender assessment for a National Adaptation Plan for the health sector); Chad;
+• Gender and climate change strategies: Uruguay (gender assessment for a National Adaptation Plan for the health sector); Chad; Lebanon, Lao PDR and Namibia (gender analysis and action plan); Belize (national strategy).

 • Transparency/Measuring, Reporting and Verification (MRV):